*An updated list of upcoming club meetings is available in the events calendar.

 - To further develop and enhance critical thinking skills.

 - To motivate nurses to participate in evidence-based practice and/or nursing research projects in Lee Health

-Desired outcomes: The desired outcome is to enhance the nurses' ability to stay current with relevant evidence-based research and integrate key care elements into current practice while continuing to provide safe and effective care.
+Desired outcomes: To enhance nurses' ability to stay current with relevant evidence-based research and integrate key care elements into current practice while continuing to provide safe and effective care.

-Please send a request via email to firstname.lastname@example.org and an Outlook meeting invitation will be sent to you.
-The meeting invitation will include the WebEx link (Meeting number and password).
+Please send a request via email to email@example.com which will be routed to the facilitator for the campus you wish to attend.
+An Outlook meeting invitation will be sent to you.
+The meeting invitation will include the WebEx link, meeting number and password.

-A link to the full-text of the article to be reviewed will be posted on the Medical Library website on IntraLee.
+A link to the full-text of the article to be reviewed will be posted on the Medical Library website.
 If full-text is not available online, a complete citation for the article will be posted on the website, and a copy of the full-text will be available from the facilitator.